Archaeology and the Exodus.

 Archaeology consists of two components: the excavation of ancient artifacts, and the interpretation of those artifacts.
 While the excavation component is more of a mechanical skill, the interpretive component is very subjective.
 Presented with the same artifact, two world-class archaeologists will often come to different conclusions – particularly when ego, politics and religious beliefs enter the equation.

 In the subjective field of Biblical Archaeology, anyone making a definitive statement like "archaeology has proven..." has probably chosen to take sides and is not presenting the whole picture.
-When the Los Angeles Times writes that "the rabbi was merely telling his flock what scholars have known for more than a decade," it is revealing an anti-biblical bias.
+When Los Angeles Times reporter Teresa Watanabe writes that "the rabbi was merely telling his flock what scholars have known for more than a decade" (emphasis added), she is revealing her anti-Biblical bias.

 Admittedly, however, there is a shortage of Egyptian documentation of the Exodus period.
 Why?